tinacms/tina.io/content/blog/media-update.md

 * `type` : Denotes whether the media item is a [file or a directory](https://github.com/tinacms/tinacms/issues/1452).
 * `id`: A unique identifier for this file, typically the full path to the file.
 * `previewSrc`: A URL to source a preview image.
+This attribute is optional, but should be included in the return values of a media store's `list` function in order to display preview images in the media listing.

 ### Media Store

-Two new attributes were added to the [Media Store](/docs/media/#media-store) interface.
+Two new methods were added to the [Media Store](/docs/media/#media-store) interface.

-* `list`: This function provides a list of available items for the media manager to render.
+* `list`: This function provides a paginated list of available items for the media manager to render.
-* `delete`: This function deletes media files.
+* `delete`: This function deletes a media file.

+These methods are **required** in order to satisfy the `MediaStore` interface.
+All media stores available in `tinacms` have been updated to support these methods, but if you have created a custom store, you will need to implement these yourself when updating.

 ### Events